 Subsistence farming, at its core, means a farm is capable of growing enough food to feed the farmer and his or her family.
 In a world where food is constantly modified and sprayed with chemicals in order to have better shipping and production costs, subsistence farming is gaining popularity.

 Subsistence farming in cold climates

-In addition to these questions, subsistence farmers in colder climates have a bit more of a challenge to work around.
+In addition to the above questions, subsistence farmers in colder climates have a bit more of a challenge to work around.
 The easiest solution is to focus the farm on plants and vegetables that will grow in colder climates.
 For example, carrots and beets can survive light frosts but will suffer once the ground hardens.
 In fact, those two crops actually taste sweeter in the colder temperatures.

 Keep in mind that the entire farm should not consist of greenhouses, as they are expensive to build and require more effort to upkeep.
 Hoop houses are typically the go-to over greenhouses as they are mostly only plastic and can host a large section of land for a much lower cost.

 Caring for livestock

-For livestock in colder climates, roughage (or hay) is a great food source, as it is usually cheap to grow or purchase and produces heat to the animal during digestion.
-If no hay is available, especially during winter season, have wheats, oats, barley, and corn available.
+Roughage (or hay) is a great food source for cows and goats, as it is usually cheap to grow or purchase and produces heat for the animal during digestion.
+If no hay is available, especially during the winter season, have wheat, oats, barley, and corn available.
 Don’t feed the animals from the ground, as nearly half of the food will be wasted.
 Consider getting a trough for feeding.

 Both crops and livestock are possible to manage in colder climates.
 Just because the temperatures are not ideal for the average subsistence farmer, does not mean that farming is impossible.
 It may be slightly more challenging, but still very much worth it.
-Remember to do the research and be willing to put the time, money, and effort into it.
+Remember to do research and be willing to put time, money, and effort into it.
 The farm is only as successful as the farmer is willing to allow.